bmuschko/ckad-crash-course/exercises/13-deployment-blue-green/instructions.md

 </p>
 </details>

 In this exercise, you will set up a blue-green Deployment scenario.
-You'll first create the initial (blue) Deployment and expose it will a Service.
+You'll first create the initial (blue) Deployment and expose it with a Service.
 Later, you will create a second (green) Deployment and switch over traffic.

 > [!NOTE]
 > If you do not already have a cluster, you can create one by using minikube or you can use the O'Reilly interactive lab ["Implementing the Blue-Green Deployment Strategy"](https://learning.oreilly.com/scenarios/implementing-the-blue-green/9781098164041/).